YoussefSell/Email.Net/README.md

 - **[Email.Net.Mailgun](https://www.nuget.org/packages/Email.Net.Mailgun/):** to send emails using Mailgun.
 - **[Email.Net.AmazonSES](https://www.nuget.org/packages/Email.Net.AmazonSES/):** to send emails using AmazonSES.

-and we will be adding more in the future, but if you want to create your own EDP you can follow this [tutorial](#) and you will learn how to build one.
+and we will be adding more in the future, but if you want to create your own Channel you can follow this [guide](#) and you will learn how to build one.

 ### 3- EmailService

-the email service is what you will be interacting with to send emails, to create an instance of email service you can use the `EmailServiceFactory`
+the email service is what you will be interacting with to send emails, to create an instance of the service you can use the `EmailServiceFactory`

 ```csharp
 var emailService = EmailServiceFactory.Instance